judhaya/judhaya.github.io/site/content/_index.md

 products:
   - image: img/70891081_399910380885240_325535079105298432_n.jpg
-    text: Many people have found the therapist here very understanding, persuasive and even helpful at first, but have found the help he has given has been undone by very frequent over-treatment of non-existent conditions.
+    text: Many people have found the therapist here very understanding, persuasive and even helpful at first, but have found the initial help he has given has been undone by over-treatment of non-existent conditions.
   - image: img/70310484_2306224416256913_557679259749974016_n.jpg
     text: Wishing everyone the best of health.
 If you have doubts about the treatment you have received at the Therapy Help Center or are thinking